Wales Council of the Blind

 Tasks that people carry out to look after their home, themselves, and their participation in work, social and leisure activities.

-Additional Learning Needs ALN
+Additional Learning Needs CYP

 The additional learning needs (ALN) transformation programme will transform the separate systems for special educational needs (SEN) in schools and learning difficulties and/or disabilities (LDD) in further education, to create a unified system for supporting learners from 0 to 25 with ALN.